-Memorandum of Agreement - The Memorandum of Agreement (MOA) is a written document that must be signed by all network member CEOs, Board Chairs or Tribal authorities to signify their formal commitment as network members.
+Memorandum of Agreement - The Memorandum of Agreement (MOA) is a written document that must be signed by all network member CEOs, Board Chairs or tribal authorities to signify their formal commitment as network members.
 An acceptable MOA must describe the network purpose and activities in general; member responsibilities in terms of financial contribution, participation, and voting; and membership benefits.

-Network Director - An individual designated by the award recipient institution to direct the project or program being supported by the grant.
+Network Director - An individual designated by the award recipient institution to direct the project or program being supported by the award.
 The Network Director is responsible and accountable to the recipient organization officials for the proper conduct of the project or program.
-The entity (organization) is, in turn, legally responsible and accountable to the Office of Rural Health Policy and the Department of Health and Human Services for the performance and financial aspects of the grantsupported activity.
+The entity (organization) is, in turn, legally responsible and accountable to HRSA and HHS for the performance and financial aspects of the award-supported activity.
 The interim Network Director may be employed by or under contract to the award recipient organization.
 The permanent Network Director may be under contract to the award recipient and the contractual agreement must be explained.